Universite-Gustave-Eiffel/beamer-template_uge-inria/README.md

 ## What is it ?
-The purpose of this LaTeX/Beamer theme is to provide a template for presentations at Université Gustave Eiffel or Inria or CEA thanks to [Gotham](https://gitlab.com/RomainNOEL/beamertheme-gotham) beamer theme
+The purpose of this LaTeX/Beamer theme is to provide a template for presentations at Université Gustave Eiffel or Inria or CEA, thanks to [Gotham](https://gitlab.com/RomainNOEL/beamertheme-gotham) beamer theme.

 ## How to use/install